rokath/trice/docs/TriceUserGuide.md

 ####  18.1.2. <a name='DifferentIDsforsameTrices'></a>Different IDs for same *Trices*

+> depreciated, functionality will be removed in favor for location information

 - When the same *Trice* is used several times with different IDs and `trice update -IDreuse force` is called, only the one ID is used for all identical TRICEs in the source code.
 The other IDs stay inside **til.json** until they are removed (`trice renew`).

 ####  18.1.3. <a name='SameIDsfordifferentTrices'></a>Same IDs for different *Trices*